 The times they are a-changing

 I think we can quit knocking on doors soon.
 Hopefully through the developments OS builders such as Microsoft, Google and Apple are taking on to assisting you in the best possible way.

-I believe the browser as a portal will become irrelevant if we are going to engage the internet through a hub, be it within the OS itself or an app.
+I believe the browser as a portal will become irrelevant if we are going to engage the internet through a hub, be it within the OS itself, an app or perhaps an AI .
 This hub will perform as a filter of the internet based upon your requests.
 State the information you request to the hub and it will find it for you.
 The ‘remaining’ internet will perform as a database, and based upon the correct usage of tags and markup on websites, the OS will be able to interpret the data and present it to you.
 As you might have noticed, an RSS feed has a similar functionality.
-The main difference is that with correct markup usage, we can index entire websites and interact with the only the required content through the mains of this hub.
+The main difference is that with correct markup usage, we can index entire websites and interact with the only the required content through the means of this hub.

 Most importantly is the User Experience aspect here, you won´t have to leave the familiar design habitat of your OS.
 All the data it gathers is the data that comes from the feed, essentially It will read the webpages for you and display that information to you in a ubiquitous, UX friendly design.
 For example when ordering a pizza:

 - *I want pizza

 - ‘What kind of pizza?’

 (display pizza’s from restaurants it will collect from html feeds)*